RenoBlitz/dataviz-project-proposal-ver1/README.md

 The following tasks and questions will drive the visualization and interaction decisions for this project:

  * Does “view” have a significant effect on “price”?
  * What size is most popular?
 The number of bedrooms and bathrooms?
-The square footage?
  * In which areas are houses more popular?
 How much impact does location have on price?
  * Provide fast filter and references for user to help them make a judgment on houses’ values.